 The offeror's approach to achieving quantifiable milestones is explicitly described and substantiated.
-The milestones are crisply defined and logically support decisions by the offeror or the Government.
+The milestones are clearly defined and logically support decisions by the offeror or the Government.
 The proposed schedule is realistic and critical paths are identified.
 The role and relationships among team members are balanced and transparent, and the time commitments from key personnel are sufficient.
 Requirements for timing and delivery of Government Furnished Property, Equipment, or Information (GFP, GFE, or GFI) are clearly delineated.

-4.1.3 Alignment with IARPA's Mission
+4.1.3 Contribution and Relevance to the IARPA Mission

-The proposed work has the potential to provide the U.S. with an overwhelming intelligence advantage over its future adversaries and the proposed approach to intellectual property rights offers the best value to the Government.
+The proposed work has the potential to provide the U.S. with an overwhelming intelligence advantage over its future adversaries and the proposed approach to intellectual property rights is in the best interest of the Government.